Danny Williams (rugby league, born 1973): Melbourne

 After his spell at Norths, Williams joined the newly formed Melbourne Storm in 1998.
 The following season Williams came off the bench in the Storm's 20-18 1999 NRL Grand Final victory over the St George Illawarra Dragons.
 Having won the 1999 Premiership, the Melbourne Storm traveled to England to contest the 2000 World Club Challenge against Super League Champions St Helens, with Williams playing from the interchange bench in the victory.

 At the end of the 2000 NRL season, Williams represented Ireland at the 2000 Rugby League World Cup, by virtue of his grandfather's Irish heritage.

-On 17 July 2004, during round 19 of the 2004 NRL season, Danny Williams king-hit Wests Tigers' player Mark O'Neill.
+On 17 July 2004, during round 19 of the 2004 NRL season, Danny Williams was sent off for a coward-punch on Wests Tigers' player Mark O'Neill.
 Williams defended the incident, using four medical experts to argue on his behalf that he was suffering post traumatic amnesia when the incident occurred, which he claims was the result of a high tackle by O'Neill just prior to the incident.
 Despite Williams' claim he was suspended for eighteen weeks by the NRL Judiciary.
 Even if Williams decided to head overseas the ban would still apply.
 After the decision was made Williams stated that he was "obviously disappointed with the outcome".
 It was the longest suspension in Australian rugby league since Steve Linnane was suspended for twenty weeks for eye-gouging in 1987.
 In total he made 146 appearances for the club but was released after his ban, and signed for English club Harlequins of Super League.